Phoenix Water Quality at a Glance

 Frequently Asked Questions

-Is Phoenix tap water safe to drink?
+Is Phoenix tap water safe to drink in 2026?

 Why does Phoenix water taste different at certain times?